 Today, only 9% of plastics are recycled.
 Dominated by China for the most part, followed by Europe and NAFTA (North American Free Trade Agreement), their global production is increasing steadily and expected to triple by 2050.
 At the same time, the consequences on the environment, human health and biodiversity are significant.
 It is therefore necessary to act and propose solutions.
-Veolia recycles 600,000 tonnes of plastic waste worldwide per year, with a strong presence in Asia and Europe.
+Veolia recycled more than 350,000 metric tons of plastic waste worldwide in 2019, with a strong presence in Asia and Europe, and aims to recycle 610,000 metric tons/year by 2023.
 Its expertise in the field allows it to process several types of resins (such as expanded polyethylene (EPE) used in furniture protection, or expanded polypropylene (EPP), used in the automotive sector) that can be reused by its industrial customers.

 Who are our customers?